RomanLeshc/gogol/README.md

-# Ethora AI Agent Onboarding Platform
+# Gogol AI Agent Onboarding Platform

 A Next.js application for creating and managing AI agents with onboarding flow, chat widget, and simplified admin interface.